why StoneCo Ltd. [STNE] is a Good Choice for Investors After New Price Target of $11.60

 Morgan Stanley have made an estimate for StoneCo Ltd. shares, keeping their opinion on the stock as Equal-Weight, with their previous recommendation back on December 07, 2022.
 While these analysts kept the previous recommendation, Goldman dropped their target price from $7.50 to $11.
 The new note on the price target was released on December 01, 2022, representing the official price target for StoneCo Ltd. stock.
 Previously, the target price had yet another raise from $10 to $16, while Evercore ISI kept a Outperform rating on STNE stock.
 On September 06, 2022, analysts decreased their price target for STNE shares from 9.80 to 7.80.

-StoneCo Ltd. [STNE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.91.
-With this latest performance, STNE shares dropped by -7.07% in over the last four-week period, additionally plugging by 0.11% over the last 6 months – not to mention a drop of -18.73% in the past year of trading.
+StoneCo Ltd. [STNE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.17.
+With this latest performance, STNE shares dropped by -26.19% in over the last four-week period, additionally sinking by -11.35% over the last 6 months – not to mention a drop of -25.48% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and StoneCo Ltd. [STNE] shares currently have an operating margin of -31.16 and a Gross Margin at +28.78.
 StoneCo Ltd.’s Net Margin is presently recorded at -50.35.